SalesforceCommerceCloud/b2c-crm-sync/README.md

 #### Create your Order on Behalf of Authentication Credentials

 The Order on Behalf Of shopping experience requires that Service Agents in the Salesforce Platform authenticate against the B2C Commerce environment prior to creating the shopping session.
-This authentication is managed by a Per-User Named Credential via the Salesforce Platform.
+A Per-User Named Credential manages this authentication via the Salesforce Platform.

 12. Create the per-user Named Credential in the Salesforce Platform that will be used by the ScratchOrg user to act as an Agent and create virtual shopping sessions.